lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.cn.md

 > kiwi
 > Which item? (or 'quit' to checkout)
 > pineapple
-> Sorry, we don't have pineapple today..
+> Sorry, we don't have pineapple today.
 > Which item? (or 'quit' to checkout)
 > mango
 > Which item? (or 'quit' to checkout)